elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The event object gets used for various actions, including getting the event type, current target, and window relative coordinates of the current during point events.
+  <div><strong>Interview Response:</strong> Web developers use the event object for various actions, including getting the event type, current target, and window relative coordinates of the current during point events.
 The event object can be called directly in HTML attributes or inside our scripts.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />